DigitalQuinn/InfosecCompilation/(G) Defense Evasion/README.md

 Root certificates and their associated chains can also be cloned and reinstalled
 * Cloned certificate chains will carry many of the same metadata characteristics of the source and can be used to sign malicious code that may then bypass signature validation tools (ex: Sysinternals, antivirus, etc.) used to block execution and/or uncover artifacts of Persistence

+### In macOS
-**In macOS**, the Ay MaMi malware uses `/usr/bin/security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain /path/to/malicious/cert` to install a malicious certificate as a trusted root certificate into the system keychain
+Ay MaMi malware uses `/usr/bin/security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain /path/to/malicious/cert` to install a malicious certificate as a trusted root certificate into the system keychain

 <br>

 ## Mark-of-the-Web Bypass
 Attackers may abuse specific file formats to subvert Mark-of-the-Web (MOTW) controls

+### In Windows
-**In Windows**, when files are downloaded from the Internet, they are tagged with a hidden NTFS Alternate Data Stream (ADS) named `Zone.Identifier` with a specific value known as the MOTW
+When files are downloaded from the Internet, they are tagged with a hidden NTFS Alternate Data Stream (ADS) named `Zone.Identifier` with a specific value known as the MOTW
 * Files that are tagged with MOTW are protected and cannot perform certain actions
   * Starting in MS Office 10, if a MS Office file has the MOTW, it will open in Protected View
   * Executables tagged with the MOTW will be processed by Windows Defender SmartScreen that compares files with an allowlist of well-known executables